bk/wmk/readme.md

 After that, either put `$myrepo/bin` into your `$PATH` or create a symlink from somewhere in your `$PATH` to `$myrepo/bin/wmk`.

-Required software (aside from Python 3):
+Required software (aside from Python, of course):

 - `rsync` (for static file copying).
-- For `wmk watch` functionality, you need to be on Linux and have `inotifywait` installed.
+- For `wmk watch` functionality, you need to be using Linux and have `inotifywait` installed.

 ## Usage